CharaChorder/docs/docs/Master Forge.rst

 The Digitizers
 ~~~~~~~~~~~~~~

 Your device will come with two Digitizers which, together, comprise the Master Forge.
 Each digitizer typically corresponds to each hand and is designed for the ergonomics and comfort of each hand.
 The digitizers are composed of a 3D printed endoskeleton and a machined-aluminum exoskeleton.
 The exoskeleton of the digitizer is actually two pieces which are the trapezoidal-shaped “shell,” and the flat and partially hollowed out “baseplate”.
-They are held together by five M2, Philips screws which are
+They are held together by nine M2, Philips screws:

-under the “feet” pads of the device.
+  * two on the left shoulder
+  * two on the right shoulder
+  * two at the back
+  * two on the bottom back, under the two back rubber feet
+  * one on the bottom front center (this screw is longer than the two back screws)

+Three :ref:`bookend rails<Master Forge:The Bookend Rails>` are held in place with M3 nylon screws, on the left shoulder, right shoulder, and at the back.

 The feet are round, rubberized and help the device to have a grip on desks and other smooth surfaces.

 There are two different kinds of digitizers, each of which can be purchased individually; the left digitizer and the right digitizer.
 Each one contains a :doc:`Platinum CharaChorder Core<CharaChorder Core>` where they store chords, layouts, and settings.

 The front of each digitizer has a slotted rail which allows :doc:`bolt-ons<Bolt-Ons>` to be "bolted" onto the digitizer.
-An example of a :doc:`bolt-on<Bolt-Ons>` is the :ref:`bridge connector<Master Forge:The Bridge Connector>`.
+An example of a bolt-on is the :ref:`bridge connector<Master Forge:The Bridge Connector>`.
 Along this slotted rail you'll find two USB-C ports on each digitizer, one at the exterior edge of each "shoulder."

 .. _M4G Frontside:
 .. image:: /assets/images/M4G-Front.webp
   :width: 1200
   :alt: Picture showing the bridge connector and the ports

 The underside of each digitizer is partially hollow to allow for cables and connections to happen in a discreet manner underneath the device.
 Inside the cavity, we can find two additional USB-C ports and downward facing LED clusters.

 .. _M4G Below:
 .. image:: /assets/images/M4G-Under.webp
   :width: 1200
   :alt: Bottom side of the Master Forge

 On the sides of each digitizer, you'll notice the :ref:`bookend rails<Master Forge:The Bookend Rails>`.
-Under each rail, on the body of the digitizer, you'll see holes for the screws that hold the bookend rails in place.

 .. _M4G Side:
 .. image:: /assets/images/M4G-Side.webp